alanfurquim/alanfurquim/README.md

   •🌎 Brazilian developer

-  •🎯 Aiming to be a data scientist
+  •🎯 Aiming to be a data engineer

   •🤹🏻‍♂️ Main skills: